njeriolenkere/UX-UI/README.md

 #UX/UI designs and Graphic designs
-Using design tools such as sketch, adobe XD, photoshop, illustrator among other many design tools to create beautiful designs.
+Using design tools such as sketch, GIMP, adobe XD, illustrator and many other design tools to create beautiful designs.
 See website: https://www.hysonsolutions.com